-- Giraffe chariot (field recovery crate see Transportation section below). - Crowbar, spades, picks, chainsaws, saws, pangas (machetes) and axes to clear the capture area once the giraffe is recumbent, help with digging chariot wheels into the ground, etc. - Pliers, hammers, nails, wire etc. to help with any running repairs to equipment. - Ropes: all ropes should be ~25 mm soft braided nylon ropes, or similar. - Capture ropes: minimum of two 10-15 m ropes. - $\circ$ $\;$ Loading ropes: 20-25 m long, with a noose around one end. - Funnel ropes: minimum of two 10 m ropes to form a loading funnel. - Additional ropes always valuable in case some break or can be used for other purposes e.g. to turn a giraffe, guide a giraffe into the chariot, etc. - Minimum of 40 L of water to cool the giraffe when recumbent. - Experienced team of ~6 people to restrain and/or move the giraffe is preferable. - Blindfold/head harness (including spares) to minimise stress for the giraffe once captured. - Ear plugs e.g. cotton wool or similar, to block the ears of the giraffe and minimise stress.
-Importantly, when used they should be easily removable before entering the boma. - Stethoscope to measure for heart and lung movements (heartbeat and respirations). - Rectal thermometer to measure the giraffe body temperature whilst it is recumbent. - Medical kit for preventative care and treatment of injuries including long acting antibiotics, intramammary ointment for dart wound treatment, anti-inflammatories (such as flunixin meglumine), potentially antiparasitics (such as ivermectin; see below for further discussion on their use in the field), , vitamin E, antibiotic eye ointment, fly repellent, various sizes of syringes and needles, and anything (blood tubes, tissue tubes, etc.) needed for sample collection. - Cool box or car fridge with ice packs for storage of drugs and/or samples. - Human medical kit to treat any injuries of the team including adequate amounts naltrexone for accidental human exposure to potent opioids. - Rifle and ammunition to protect against other wildlife and in the worst-case scenario of a giraffe sustaining a bad injury as a result of the capture attempt and needing to be euthanised. - Necropsy kit knives, steel, axe, rib cutters, sampling bottles with 10% buffered formalin\. - Oxygen with regulator and administration tube, if necessary\. - Pulse oximeter to monitor oxygen saturation levels of the giraffe whilst it is recumbent\. - I-stat blood gas analyser and CG8 cartridges (or similar) for blood gas monitoring\. - Saw, hoof clippers and rasp to trim giraffe hoofs if issues are observed whilst the giraffe is recumbent\. - Sling to help moving giraffe if required\. - If no electricity, then maybe a generator/power source is required to run any equipment to fix vehicles, store any drugs, medicines and samples, etc., as necessary\.
+- Giraffe chariot (field recovery crate see 'Transportation' section below). - Crowbar, spades, picks, chainsaws, saws, pangas (machetes) and axes to clear the area once the giraffe is recumbent, help with digging chariot wheels into the ground, etc. - Pliers, hammers, nails, wire etc. to help with any running repairs to field equipment. - Ropes should be ~25 mm in diameter, soft braided nylon ropes, or similar. - Capture ropes: minimum of two 10-15 m ropes. - Loading ropes: 20-25 m long, with a noose around one end for handles. - \circ Funnel ropes: minimum of two 10 m ropes to form a loading funnel. - Additional ropes are always valuable in case some break or can be used for other purposes e.g. to turn a giraffe, guide a giraffe into the chariot, etc. - Minimum of 40 L of water to cool the giraffe when recumbent. - Experienced team of 4-6 people to restrain and/or move the giraffe is preferable. - Blindfold/head harness (including spares) to minimise stress for the giraffe once captured. - Ear plugs e.g. cotton wool, socks, or similar, to block the ears of the giraffe and minimise stress.
+Importantly, when used they should be easily removable before entering the boma/release. - Stethoscope to measure heartbeat and listen to the lungs. - Rectal thermometer to measure body temperature whilst is the giraffe is recumbent. - Medical kit for preventative care and treatment of injuries including injectable long acting, broad spectrum antibiotics, intramammary ointment for dart wound treatment, anti-inflammatories

+(such as flunixin meglumine), eye ointment, fly repellent, and various sizes of syringes, needles, and anything (blood tubes, tissue tubes, etc.) needed for sample collection.

+- Cool box or car fridge with ice packs for storage of drugs and/or samples. - Human medical kit to treat any injuries of the team including adequate amounts naltrexone for accidental human exposure to potent opioids. - Rifle and ammunition for protection from dangerous wildlife and in the worst-case scenario of a giraffe sustaining a bad injury because of the capture attempt, humane euthanasia.